pierrenoel/POO-Briefing/02.contruct/readme.md

 ## Add a constructor

-We can initiate the value of the attributes when the instantiate the object, let us do that.
+We can initiate the value of the attributes when we instantiate the object, let us do that.

 ```php
 $john = new User('John','Doe','john@doe.com','1234');